https://edibotopic.com/blog/feed.xml

 Apartment in Aberdeen city, Scotland

-The three of us found it impossible to find a three bedroom apartment in Aberdeen.
-So we pretended there was only two of us and I slept on the couch for six months.
+It was impossible to find a three bedroom apartment in Aberdeen.
+We pretended there was only two of us and I slept on the couch for six months.
 I watched and rewatched Twin Peaks on a laptop every night.

 We never met the absentee landlord and never got our deposit back.

 This was a small, old studio in a house with five other tenants.
-The studio was bleak.
-I don't think I had the internet and there were mushrooms growing in the landing.
+The studio was meagre but a step-up from sleeping on a couch.
+I had no internet and there were mushrooms growing in the landing.

-I wanted to spend as little time as possible there.
 I worked late on my PhD in a laboratory and stopped in a pub on the way home.
 Five old guys sat at the bar ribbing each other and I would read the newspapers nearby.
+By virtue of not liking where I lived, I explored the city and met people.

 An unusual man in my building once invited me into his place when I came home.
 He asked me to sit down on the couch and then he did a nunchuck demonstration — it wasn't very good and I was nervous for both of us.
 Afterwards he gave me a large block of government cheese that he no longer wanted and said goodnight.
 I never saw him again.

 Sunday's Well is one of the wealthier areas of Cork city.
 Lots of doctors, solicitors and professors live there.
-I could rent there for one year during the recession and it has been beyond my financial reach ever since.
+I lived there that one year during the recession and it has been unaffordable ever since.

 Shared house in Lower Janemount, Cork city, Ireland